-For tax year 2022, the credit returns to it's previous requirements.
-There is a limit of $3,000 for one qualifying person, or $6,000 for two or more qualifying persons.
-The credit is no longer refundable.
+For tax years 2022 and 2023 there is a limit of $3,000 for one qualifying person, or $6,000 for two or more qualifying persons.
+The credit is not refundable.

 For tax year 2021, the dependent care credit is a refundable credit.
 The maximum credit amount increased to 50% of the employment-related expenses.
 This equals $4,000 for one qualifying individual, or $8,000 for two or more qualifying individuals.